frtib/tsp-redesign/pages/covid-19/index.md

 Updated **January 5, 2021**.

-You can check this page for **up-to-date details about TSP operations and temporary changes** we’re making to support you during this time.
-The information we’re providing here is current but subject to change as we receive additional guidance and information.

 **Plan news and reminders related to <span class="nobr">COVID-19</span>**

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act included several important provisions for TSP participants: